bosoxfan3/BoredBeforeBoard/README.md

 cd BoredBeforeBoard
 ```

-### 2. Add Your API Keys
+### 2. About the API Keys

+This project requires API keys for YouTube and BART to function.

+> ⚠️ API keys used in this project are intentionally exposed for demonstration purposes.
+They are restricted to specific domains and only allow read-only access.
+In a production environment, sensitive keys should be kept server-side or behind a build system.

+### Option 1: Use the app as-is (read-only keys included)

+The `config.js` file is included for demo purposes with domain-restricted, read-only API keys.
+You can use the app without modification.

+### Option 2: Use your own API keys (recommended for contributors)

-Create a new file in the root of your project titled config.js.
-Create and define two variables as outlined below:
+If you'd like to fork or modify the project, create a file named `config.js` in the root of the project and define your own keys:

 ```
 const YOUTUBE_API_KEY = 'YOUR_YOUTUBE_API_KEY_HERE';